Report and pay Capital Gains Tax on UK property

 - select that you’re completing the return for someone else or someone who has died

-- enter the person’s full name
+- enter the person’s full name and, if available, one of the following:

 - provide evidence that you have the authority to act on their behalf, for example a lasting power of attorney (LPA) document